julelang/jule/README.md

 XXC aims to have a single main build file. <br>
 XXC is in development with the [Go](https://github.com/golang/go) programming language. <br>
-That is until the X programming language matures. <br>
-Later, XXC is planned to be developed with the X programming language.

 ### Building with Go Compiler